davepinch/pinchy.cc/content/topics/places/cities/united-states/california/palo-alto/en.wikipedia.org.md

 ---
-title: "Palo Alto, California (en.wikipedia.org)"
+title: "Palo Alto, California (Wikipedia)"
 retrieved: 2024-01-15
 excerpt: >-
   **Palo Alto** (/ˌpæloʊ ˈæltoʊ/; Spanish for 'tall stick') is a charter city in the northwestern corner of Santa Clara County, California, United States, in the San Francisco Bay Area, named after a coastal redwood tree known as El Palo Alto.